 - How effective are my direct reports in driving action?

 - How clear is my goal setting?

-Looking constructively at yourself isn’t easy but doing so provides the catalyst for transformational change.
-Having a balanced, objective look at your skill set and a willingness to be self-critical for the sake of continuous improvement is a major marker of a top executive.
-Take the next step and download “Eliminate Executive Blind Spots” to explore your strengths and weaknesses, and remove any blind spots you may have.
+Looking constructively at yourself isn’t easy, but doing so provides the catalyst for transformational change.
+Having a balanced, objective look at your skillset and a willingness to be self-critical for the sake of continuous improvement is a major marker of a top executive.
+Take the next step and download “Eliminate Executive Blind Spots.”
+This free workbook will help you explore your strengths and weaknesses and remove any blind spots you may have.

 About the Author

 Based in Austin, Texas, Daniel Joseph Mueller has helped people become more driven for his entire professional career.
 From his early days as a personal trainer and fitness instructor to his current position as President & CEO of SOLIDleaders, he has coached others in taking action and achieving their full potential.